 Your corps experience

-City Year partners with seven schools in the Little Rock School District (LRSD) in creating equitable learning opportunities for all students and helping develop the city’s future leaders.
-AmeriCorps members support teachers and staff in delivering instruction that serves the development of the whole child and is responsive to the diverse racial and cultural needs of Little Rock youth.
+City Year partners with four schools in the Little Rock School District (LRSD) in creating equitable learning opportunities for all students and helping develop the city’s future leaders.
+AmeriCorps members support teachers and staff in delivering instruction that serves the whole child’s development and is responsive to the diverse racial and cultural needs of Little Rock youth.

 AmeriCorps members are truly making an impact.
-A close-knit community with ample opportunities to develop meaningful personal and professional relationships, Little Rock is an ideal place to serve.
-Because Little Rock is a small town, AmeriCorps members get several face-time opportunities with leading LRSD officials, city leaders and champions of our work as well as hands on professional development.
+Little Rock, a close-knit community with ample opportunities to develop meaningful personal and professional relationships, is an ideal place to serve.
+Because Little Rock is a small town, AmeriCorps members get several face-time opportunities with leading LRSD officials, city leaders, and champions of our work and hands-on professional development.

-By engaging students, families and community organizations, City Year Little Rock is moving the needle.
-Students tutored by City Year improved 9% points on the ACT Aspire in math from 2018–2019, showing substantial gains over their non-tutored peers, who decreased 2% points.
-In Literacy, students tutored improved 7%, outpacing their non-tutored peers, who increased 2% points.
+City Year Little Rock is moving the needle by engaging students, families, and community organizations.
+Students tutored by City Year improved by 9% points on the ACT Aspire in math from 2018–2019, showing substantial gains over their non-tutored peers, who decreased by 2% points.
+In Literacy, students tutored improved by 7%, outpacing their non-tutored peers, who increased by 2% points.